jseluis/artificial_intelligence_for_trading/README.md

 * Momentum Trading: Alpha signals, and how they can be applied to a long/short trading strategy.
 Learn about momentum, a common alpha signal used in trading strategies.

+* Quant Workflow: Overall quant workflow, including alpha signal generation, alpha combination, portfolio optimization, and trading.

+* Outliers and Filtering: Importance of outliers and how to detect them.
+Learn about methods designed to handle outliers.

+* Regression: Regression, and related statistical tools that pre-process data before regression analysis.
+See how regression relates to trading and other more advanced methods.

+* Time Series Modeling: Advanced methods for time series analysis, including ARMA, ARIMA, Kalman Filters, Particle Filters, and recurrent neural networks.

+* Volatility: Stock volatility, and how the GARCH model analysis volatility.
+See how volatility is used in equity trading.

+* Pairs Trading and Mean Reversion: Pairs trading, and study the tools used in identifying stock pairs and making trading decisions.

 ## Projects